-Basically this is a go-to weeknight meal and the one I gravitate to when I’m having company over for dinner.
+This is a go-to weeknight meal and ideal when having company over for dinner.
 It’s simple, but feels special at the same time.
 (Did I mention it’s also one of most delicious ways to cook fish?)

 There are dozens upon dozens of ways to cook salmon with whichever veggies you like best, layered on a sheet pan, and cooked to perfection.
-My go-to veggie with a salmon sheet pan dinner is asparagus, because both cook in relatively the same amount of time.
-Plus I feel like I need to eat as much asparagus as possible when it’s in season (preferably roasted).
+A go-to veggie with a salmon sheet pan dinner is asparagus, because both cook in relatively the same amount of time.
+(Broccoli and cauliflower work really well here too.)

 This salmon sheet pan dinner has a theme: simplicity.
 Every component is utterly simple and do-able in a little under 30 minutes from beginning to end.
 While the salmon and asparagus roast, the couscous and sauce are prepared in a matter of minutes.
-Some variation of this dinner is on our menu every other week, if not every week.
 So easy.
 So healthy.
-(By the way, broccoli is our other favorite veggie with salmon and works really well here.
-Cauliflower is excellent too.)

 Salmon — and all fish — should not be overcooked.
 Or undercooked, for that matter.
-(Unless we’re talking poke, ceviche, sashimi, etc., but you know what I mean.)
+(Unless we’re talking poke, ceviche, sashimi, etc..)
 Roasting at high heat is great because the fish cooks quickly and doesn’t dry out.
 This goes for veggies too.

 Some veggies need a little more time in the oven to cook to perfection.
 If you’re using a veggie that takes a bit longer to cook, the key is to cut them into smaller pieces or place them in the oven 5-10 minutes before the fish, or remove the fish from the pan, and let the veggies cook a little longer.
 Some of this is just trial and error.
-But as I said before, asparagus needs the same amount of cooking time, so it’s pretty fool-proof.
+But as mentioned before, asparagus needs the same amount of cooking time as salmon, so it’s pretty fool-proof.
 (And delicious.
 In case I haven’t said that enough yet.)

 Now we come to the couscous.
 Are you a fan?
-My family totally is.
 I still remember the first time I bought a box at Trader Joe’s and wondered what I could do with it.
 It was a totally new food for me at the time.
 Quickly I learned it is one of the easiest, versatile sides you can make.

 I learned somewhere that the trick to the best couscous is to stir the dry couscous with a little olive oil just to coat each granule, then add boiling water with a little salt added, and let it stand, covered with a plate, until the water is absorbed.
 Fluff and eat!
 It’s as simple as boiling water, for real.
 You don’t even need to dirty another pan!